clangen/cgallery/README.md

 > why does exist?

 i like messing around with photos and just wanted a simple, directory-based management system.

+> which browsers are supported?

+current versions of chrome, firefox, and internet explorer are fully supported. older versions of chrome and firefox should also work fine.

 > why use cgallery instead of [my current image hosting service]?